ray-project/ray/doc/source/serve/performance.md

 This section should help you:

-- understand the performance characteristics of Ray Serve
+- understand Ray Serve's performance characteristics
-- find ways to debug and tune the performance of your Serve deployment
+- find ways to debug and tune your Serve application's performance

 :::{note}
-While this section offers some tips and tricks to improve the performance of your Serve deployment, the [architecture doc](serve-architecture) is helpful for context, including an overview of the HTTP proxy actor and replica actors.
+This section offers some tips and tricks to improve your Ray Serve application's performance.
+Check out the [architecture page](serve-architecture) for helpful context, including an overview of the HTTP proxy actor and deployment replica actors.
 :::

 ```{contents}